laschuet/ClusteringPrototypesCriticisms.jl/README.md

 ## Quick start

-You can easily read the API documentation by opening a [Julia REPL][julia-repl-url] session and the following statements:
+You can easily read the API documentation by opening a [Julia REPL][julia-repl-url] and the following statements:
 ```julia
 julia>using PrototypesCriticisms
 julia>?